zmichaelarman/demographic-regime-ml/README.md

 # demographic-mortality-geometry

-Currently in process of reevaluating entire pipeline, my resume references a completely different project from what will appear in the repository.

-reasons: overfitting and practicality, data is relatively small, switching to scikit-learn, keeping dependency list as small as possible.

-Just completely over engineered.

 A cross national study of population aging and mortality dynamics across X countries, combining demographic analysis, machine learning, and actuarial mathematics built from Human Mortality Database.

-I have decided to Omit the SQL implementation in favor a a more simple and streamlined data pipeline.

-Work in Progress, adding on to existing research with my own contributions.

-Note: This project is under active development.
-Selected outputs and methodology documentation available. reach out at zmichaelarman@gmail.com or connect on LinkedIn.

 <img width="1634" height="887" alt="stability_pyramid_DEU_2019_B" src="https://github.com/user-attachments/assets/06488b85-d90c-467d-ae49-faedc47be196" />